Step by step guide to reset root password in Mysql - LinuxTechLab

-Working with MySQL or MariaDB database, you might have faced a situation where you might have forgotten root or another user’s password or being SysAdmin, you might have had to deal with users who have forgotten their password.
-In this tutorial, we will learn reset root password in Mysql or resetting any other user account’s password (same steps can also be used to reset user’s password in MariaDB as well).
+Working with MySQL or MariaDB database, you might have faced a situation where you might have forgotten root or another user's password, or being SysAdmin, you might have had to deal with users who have forgotten their password.
+In this tutorial, we will learn to reset the root password in Mysql or resetting any other user account's password (the same steps can also be used to reset the user's password in MariaDB as well).

-( Recommended Read : Installing & configuring MariaDB on CentOS/RHEL )
+( Recommended Read: Installing & configuring MariaDB on CentOS/RHEL )

 Step 1- Stop Mysql service

 Firstly we need to stop the mysql service.
-If using Ubuntu , run the following command,
+If using Ubuntu, run the following command,

 |$ sudo service mysql stop